Heriot-Watt University Malaysia Campus

 - IB Diploma: 26 points

-- Diploma deemed recognised by the Malaysian Government
+- Diploma deemed recognised by the Malaysian Government, acceptable to the University.

 - Any other relevant qualification deemed recognised by the Malaysian Government.